Webtrends Tracking Code

 If you collect IP addresses and analyse them collectively – e.g. identifying the number of visitors from Japan or the most popular ISP – you should disclose this in your privacy policy, e.g. "When you visit our site we may automatically log your IP address, a unique identifier for your computer or other access device."
 To reassure visitors, you could add: "We will not use your IP address to identify you in any way."

 If you wish to use IP addresses to identify or build a profile on each of your visitors as an individual, even if they are never identified by name, you should assume that the Data Protection Act applies.
 Only a court can decide for certain whether or not this is a processing of personal data to which the Act applies and there have been no court rulings on this point to date.
 The safest course is to assume that the Act does apply in these circumstances.
 A court will be influenced by the Information Commissioner's guidance on this point.
-Therefore you should make visitors aware of your intentions to use IP addresses and, where possible, gain consent before processing an IP address for these purposes, for example, via a data protection notice.
+Therefore you should make visitors aware of your intentions to use IP addresses at the earliest opportunity.

 Please note: The UK Commissioner's guidance appeared in a set of Website FAQ published in 2001 and no longer available at the Commissioner's site.